sinc865/sinc865.github.io/index.md

 title: "Sakuya Ota"
 ---

-I am an MS student in the Sato Laboratory, Department of Computer Science, School of Computing, at the Institute of Science Tokyo.
+I am an M.S. student at the Sato Laboratory in the Department of Computer Science, School of Computing, Institute of Science Tokyo.